 Please speak with a Group Reservations Customer Representative at 1-800-433-5368.
 They will be happy to assist you.

-The online checkin process for Group Travel is slightly different than what you may be used to with non-Group reservations.
-There are three easy steps:
+The online check in process for Group travel is slightly different than you may be used to for non-Group travel.

-Please note the following differences in policy that will apply to Group Travel Program bookings for international itineraries:
+Please note, for international itineraries, the following differences in our policy apply to your Group Travel Program bookings: